RawCamp Academy Sharks

 RawCamp Academy Sharks (sometimes stylized as RCA SHARKS.EXE) is a professional men's basketball club based in Toronto, Canada, and Bangkok, Thailand.
-The team competes in FIBA 3x3 tournaments and is currently participating in the Thailand Global Basketball League.
+The team competes in FIBA 3x3 tournaments and has also participated in the Thailand Global Basketball League.

 History

-RawCamp Academy Sharks was founded in Toronto, Ontario in 2020, by brothers Kareem Jackson and Malcolm Jackson.
+RawCamp Academy Sharks was founded in Toronto in 2020, by brothers Kareem Jackson and Malcolm Jackson.
 Kareem has previously played for Banvas Slammers, Shoot-It Dragons, and Warriors Thailand of the Basketball Thai League.
 Malcolm played in college for the Centennial College Colts and has represented the Royals United in FIBA 3x3 competitions.

 In 2025, the RawCamp Academy Sharks went on to win the Warriors League Thailand championship.